Church of Our Lady Mary of Zion: Tigray War

-In mid-December 2020 during the Tigray War, according to Europe External Programme with Africa (EEPA), 750 people who were hiding in the church were brought out and killed by Eritrean militants.
-Locals suspected an intention to steal the Ark of the Covenant.
+In mid-December 2020 during the Tigray War, according to Europe External Programme with Africa (EEPA), 750 people who were hiding in the church were brought out and killed by militants.
+Locals suspected an intention to steal the Ark of the Covenant, but no evidence of that allegations has been found to date.

-A more recent report by Amnesty International points to war crimes committed by Eritrean troops in and around Aksum, and de facto desacralisation of the church.
+A more recent report by Amnesty International points to war crimes committed by Eritrean troops in and around Aksum, and de facto desacralisation of the church, but these reports have not been confirmed by independent investigation or by the Ethiopian Human Rights Commission.

-The Ethiopian government has blocked forensic investigators from accessing the church grounds.
+The Ethiopian government has blocked forensic investigators from accessing the church grounds, and also blocked all external attempts at investigating human rights violations that occurred both at the church and in Axum.
+The International Commission of Human Rights Experts on Ethiopia (ICHREE) has called for the Ethiopian government to "provide unhindered access to the ICHREE and other independent investigative bodies, alongside independent media, to thoroughly examine these allegations of human rights violations", but as of August 2023 the government continues to block independent investigation.

 Ark of the Covenant

 The Church of Saint Mary of Zion claims to contain the original Ark of the Covenant.

 Accordingly, the Ark was moved to the Chapel of the Tablet adjacent to the old church because a divine 'heat' from the Tablets had cracked the stones of its previous inner sanctum.
-The Ethiopian Empress Menen funded the construction of the new present chapel.
+The Ethiopian Empress Menen funded the construction of the present chapel.

 According to pious tradition, the Ark came to Ethiopia with Crown prince Menelik I after he visited his father King Solomon in Jerusalem.